Washington DC, Maryland, and Virginia Nursing Home Abuse Attorneys

 Inadequate training and supervision of staff: While many nursing home staff are hardworking and well-meaning, they may put our loved ones at risk because they are ill-prepared to handle the special needs of seniors.
 Nursing homes in Maryland, Virginia, and Washington, D.C. have a legal duty to properly train and supervise staff attending to the needs of nursing home residents.
 If an injury to a senior is suffered because the staff were untrained in dealing with his or her needs, the nursing home could be liable for the damages.

-Understaffing: Some jurisdictions require certain levels of staffing be met in nursing homes to ensure proper care and supervision is given to seniors.
+Understaffing: Some jurisdictions require certain levels of staffing be met in nursing homes to ensure proper care and supervision are given to seniors.
 Unfortunately, many nursing homes place profits before the needs of the people for whom they have a legal duty to provide proper care.
-The nursing home may simply not staff enough employees to take care of the elder care residents and their needs may be overlooked despite the best efforts of the attending staff.
+The nursing home may simply not staff enough employees to take care of the elder care residents, and their needs may be overlooked despite the best efforts of the attending staff.
 If a nursing home fails to meet state or federal laws regarding staffing levels, the nursing home may be held responsible for the negative consequences of its negligent actions.

 Experienced Nursing Home Abuse Attorneys